-Human resources and benefits managers have never been more put to the test than they have during this past year.
+Human resources and benefits managers have perhaps never been more put to the test than during the height of the Covid-19 pandemic.

-The pandemic has meant that they were suddenly managing a remote workforce while trying to fill immediate needs for short-term benefits such as emergency savings and child and elderly care support.
-In addition, economic instability and the racial justice crisis added to employees’ concerns and stresses.
+The pandemic forced employers to quickly learn how to manage a remote workforce while trying to fill immediate needs for short-term benefits, such as emergency savings and child and elderly care support.
+At the same time, economic instability and the racial justice crisis added to employees’ concerns and stresses.

-Right now you’re likely in the sorting-out stage, trying to figure out how best to take what you learned in the crisis and apply it to long-term policies and tactics that will continue to support employees as we all enter the new and equally confusing post-pandemic stage.
+Now, you may still be in the sorting-out stage, trying to figure out how best to take what you learned in the crisis and apply it to long-term policies and tactics that will continue to support employees moving forward.

 Research shows employees engage more if they think company communications are honest.
 That means it’s OK to tell employees management is still looking into a change or isn’t sure exactly when a new policy will be implemented.
 In uncertain times, it’s better to keep in touch.
 Employees are looking to you for leadership, but they also want to be in on the process when changes are taking place.
 What’s more, giving employees honest updates can avoid the need for damage control later.